 -

-Mashup Score: 17Pharmalittle: Novo Nordisk sues spas, clinics over compounded Wegovy; top lobbyist leaves PhRMA - 10 month(s) ago
+Mashup Score: 17Pharmalittle: Novo Nordisk sues spas, clinics over compounded Wegovy; top lobbyist leaves PhRMA - 2 year(s) ago

 Novo Nordisk filed lawsuits alleging medical spas and clinics are illegally selling compounded versions of its medicines for weight loss.